 What Were Triceratops Horns Made Of

 Imagine a clash of titans in a prehistoric landscape: a Tyrannosaurus rex facing off against a Triceratops.
-The T. rex, with its bone-crushing bite, was a formidable predator, but the Triceratops was no easy meal.
-Armed with three prominent horns and a bony frill, it presented a daunting defense.
+Still, the T. Consider this: rex, with its bone-crushing bite, was a formidable predator, but the Triceratops was no easy meal.
+Plus, armed with three prominent horns and a bony frill, it presented a daunting defense.
 Those horns, the defining feature of the Triceratops, were more than just decorative; they were essential tools for survival.
 But what exactly were these horns made of?

 The question of the composition of Triceratops horns has fascinated paleontologists and dinosaur enthusiasts for decades.
 Were they solid bone, like deer antlers, or covered in keratin, like modern-day rhinoceros horns?
 The answer is more complex and intriguing than you might think, involving a combination of bone and a keratinous sheath, making them unique among horned dinosaurs.